-The key findings of the review allied closely with the Picker Principles for person centered care: it found that for older patient care to have good clinical outcomes there needs to be continual training across organisations and sectors, so that patients receive effective treatment by professionals they can trust.
-In many cases this relies on continuity of care and smooth transitions between departments as well as emotional support, empathy and respect by staff who are fully trained in the necessary care competencies in geriatric medicine, including knowledge of mental capacity, delirium, and frailty.
+Our research found that for older patient care to have good clinical outcomes there needs to be continual training across organisations and sectors, so that patients receive effective treatment by professionals they can trust.
+In many cases, this relies on continuity of care and smooth transitions between departments as well as emotional support, empathy and respect by staff who are fully trained in the necessary care competencies of geriatric medicine.

-The review exposed a gap in training for older patient care that went right back to Medical School level: some undergraduate medical courses included only five weeks of ‘care for the elderly’ in a five-year curriculum.
-And once graduate students are working within the NHS, then training programmes between sectors and organisations differed widely.
-Lack of resources and lack of motivation (for example no financial incentives) were real barriers to education and training.
+The review identified gaps in training for older patient care that started at the earliest levels of training, for example some undergraduate medical courses included only five weeks of ‘care for the elderly’ in a five-year curriculum.
+And, once graduate students are working within the NHS, training programmes between sectors and organisations differed widely.
+Lack of resources and lack of motivation (for example no financial support) were real barriers to education and training.

-Staff felt that ‘siloed’ working between different sectors and specialisms was particularly problematic in care of older people.
-As individuals age, their care needs may change, requiring more support arising from complex physical and mental health conditions.
-As such, caring for older people is multifaceted and having the skills and knowledge to assess and manage the multi-system nature of ‘geriatric syndromes’, as well as potential polypharmacy, is essential – in other words a more holistic approach is needed.
+Staff felt that ‘siloed’ working between different sectors and specialisms was particularly problematic in the care of older people.
+Caring for older people is multifaceted and having the skills to manage across system and organisation boundaries requires a more holistic approach.

 To find out more, email email@example.com